jtsextonMITRE/nccoe-tls-visibility/source/B_Introduction.rst

   endpoint (or middlebox) platform is incapable of adequate logging without causing utilization or performance issues on the platform.

-- There are many security threats that are more easily or only identifiable from visibility into network data.
+- There are many security threats that are more easily identifiable or only visible from visibility into network data.
 Where and how the network data is identified and collected can reveal key information about security threats.